klette/pyroutes/README.markdown

 pyroutes
 =========
-A really small wrapper for rapid development of small python web applications
+A really small framework for rapid development of small python web applications

 Why?